League and Self-Defense: Dissolution

+These reports were confirmed later, as on the same day, 7 September, Roman Giertych and Andrzej Lepper announced the end of League and Self-Defence; this was caused by the opposition of the MPs of League of Polish Families and their demand that the joint lists of Self-Defence of the Republic of Poland should not include people with legal problems or burdened by moral scandals.
 By early September it was clear that LiS would not arise.
 The membership of the two parties had not been properly consulted as to their support for this idea, and the merits of the proposition had not been discussed.
 Many of the members of both groups saw little common ground between the two parties.
 Furthermore, opinion polls did not necessarily reflect that there was a significant advantage to an alliance.
-LPR and SRP therefore decided to start independently of each other at the early 21 October legislative elections.
-LPR joined forces with Real Politics Union and Right of the Republic to form a new alliance called League of the Right of the Republic (Liga Prawicy Rzeczypospolitej).
+LPR and Samoobrona therefore decided to start independently of each other at the early 21 October legislative elections.